-What can you do if your search rankings deteriorate as a result of Google’s Link Spam Update?
+What can you do if your search rankings deteriorated as a result of Google’s Link Spam Update?

-If you’ve been relying on link spam to boost your search rankings, it’s time to start following linking best practices and find other ways of promoting your site.
+If you were previously relying on link spam to boost your search rankings, it’s time to start following linking best practices and find other ways of promoting your site.
 (Note, you’ll still be able to attract traffic via things like affiliate links and backlinks from guest posts etc. They just won’t boost your search rankings.)

 Here’s what you can do: